wazuh/wazuh-documentation/source/user-manual/files-backup/restoring/wazuh-central-components.rst

 Restoring Wazuh server files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You need to have a new installation of a Wazuh server.
-Follow the :doc:`Wazuh server - Installation guide </installation-guide/wazuh-server/index>` to perform a multi node Wazuh server installation.
+Follow the :doc:`Wazuh server - Installation guide </installation-guide/wazuh-server/index>` to perform a multi-node Wazuh server installation.
 There will be at least one master node and one worker node as node types.
 Perform the steps below, considering your node type.

 #.
 Stop the Wazuh manager and Filebeat to prevent any modification to the Wazuh server files during the restore process: